imvks15-alt/ecommerce-analytics/README.md

 A 5-page Power BI dashboard presents the findings:

 - Star schema with `dim_date` marked as the date table
-- Eight Many-to-1 relationships
+- Many-to-1 relationships
-- Twenty-nine DAX measures (sales, delivery, reviews, retention, risk, time intelligence)
+- DAX measures (sales, delivery, reviews, retention, risk, time intelligence)
 - Conditional formatting to signal risk
 - Drill-through from the Priority Seller table to seller detail